 What is the success rate of AA?

 It’s difficult to determine the success rate of programs such as Alcoholics Anonymous and Narcotics Anonymous largely because they’re anonymous.
 Some addiction specialists have claimed that AA has a 5 to 10 percent success rate.
-In addition, estimates say that 40 to 60 percent of people relapse from sobriety within a year of treatment, similar to relapse rates from other chronic conditions, such as diabetes or asthma.
+A study showed a 35% abstinence rate when participants continued to attend AA meetings for 2-3 years.
+Also, estimates say that 40-60% of people relapse from sobriety within a year of treatment, similar to relapse rates from other chronic conditions, such as diabetes or asthma.

 Other people credit AA with helping them find sobriety and providing the peer support they need to stay that way, indicating that sobriety is unique as the people who seek it.